-Lots of companies try to come up with the perfect formula for calculating how much their cost of labor is going to be.
+Lots of companies try to come up with the perfect formula for calculating how much their labor cost is going to be.
 But that’s a shortsighted way to think.
-No two projects go exactly the same way, even if the specs are identical.
-The availability of talent, the material costs, and the space that you build in determine a lot of the elements of how much something costs.
+No two projects go precisely the same way, even if the specs are identical.
+The availability of talent, the material costs, and the space you build in determine many elements of how much something costs.

-Here are four tips to ensure that when you bid on your next project, you estimate your costs correctly.
+Here are four tips to ensure that you estimate your costs correctly when you bid on your next project.

 1. Look At Previous Projects

 Every builder or contractor takes on a “first-time” project once in their life.
 However, after they’ve done one project, it’s much easier to apply for more projects.
-The number of projects you have under your belt is only going to make it easier to apply for other projects later on.
+The number of projects you have under your belt will only make it easier to apply for other projects later on.

 This is just another reminder to document your projects as well as possible.
-You need to ensure that you have lots of accurate documentation about how many people you’ve hired, how long they worked for, and how much it cost.
+You need to ensure that you have accurate documentation about how many people you’ve hired, how long they worked, and how much it cost.
 This way, you can dip back into this budget again and again to get a clue as to what you need for next time.

 It takes several projects for you to get a handle on the cost of labor.
-However, once you have a better understanding of how much it costs to complete the average project or the standard labor costs, your bids will be smoother.
+However, once you better understand how much it costs to complete the average project or the standard labor costs, your bids will be smoother.

 2. Consider Special Skills